Star Awards 2015

 Star Awards 2015 (also SA2015, Chinese: 红星大奖2015) is a double television award ceremony which is held in Singapore.
 It is part of the annual Star Awards organised by Mediacorp for free-to-air channel Mediacorp Channel 8.
 SA2015 is broadcast live on Channel 8, on 19 April 2015 and 26 April 2015.
+This was the final ceremony to be held at Caldecott Hill before the campus was relocated to one-north at Stars Avenue in the subsequent year, henceforth the subtitles for the ceremony name itself.

-The ceremony saw The Joy Truck II and The Journey: Tumultuous Times, became the biggest winning variety and drama series respectively.
+The ceremony saw the second season of The Joy Truck and The Journey trilogy, Tumultuous Times, became the biggest winning variety and drama series respectively.
+In voting categories, Qi Yuwu and Rui En won their tenth Top 10 awards while Jeanette Aw won an unprecedented seven awards during the ceremony, the most for any artiste, including the All-time Favourite Artiste together with Vivian Lai.

 Programme details

-Winners and nominees
+Nominees and winners

 Unless otherwise stated, the winners are listed first, highlighted in boldface.

-Show 1 (加利谷闪耀星光)
+Show 1

 The first show, titled "加利谷闪耀星光" (The Starlight of Caldecott), was broadcast on 19 April 2015.